amine-abdeljaoued/PoXemon/README.md

 ## How to run the game:

 - Download SFML for Linux
-- run the makefile in the folder campusmap by writing "make game
+- run the makefile in the folder campusmap by writing "make game"
 - type "./game"
 - There is one bug that we are currently fixing: after each fight, it is possible that you have to wait around 10-20 seconds before being able to move again.
-Also using the bicycle may create some collision error, even thouh it is quite rare.
+Moreover, using the bicycle may create some errors by shifting the collision map, even though it is quite rare.

 ## How to play: